com-pas/contributing/docs/GITHUB_ACTIONS.md

 More to follow.

-Github Actions are configured using YAML files.
+GitHub Actions are configured using YAML files.
 These files are stored in the `.github/workflows` directory of a specific repository.

 ## Maven settings.xml during GitHub Action for GitHub Packages
 During multiple GitHub Actions (like building and SonarCloud analysis), the custom `settings.xml` file is needed because it needs access to the GitHub Packages